bucky007007/CheckPoint-GWLB-Workshop/content/02HandsOnFlows/3_CentEgress.md

 ### Testing Procedure

-1. SSH to any of the hosts in Database or SharedServices Spoke (either NLB + :8022, :8033, :8044)
+1. SSH to any of the hosts in Database or Shared Services VPC (either NLB + :8022, :8033, :8044)
    1. Ping 8.8.8.8
    2. Curl www.google.com
 2. Search for the internal IP of the EC2 Host you’re sending the ping/curl from